loginsinex/TestAccelUI/README.md

 # TestAccelUI
-Accelerators for anyone windows in application
+Accelerators for any window in application